State Street Scribe

-About 6 months ago Kerry Witzeman decided to stop in at the doctor to see what the deal was with a nagging little urinary tract thingy she couldn’t seem to shake.
+In 2015, Kerry Witzeman decided to stop in at the doctor to see what the deal was with a nagging little urinary tract thingy she couldn’t seem to shake.
 Nobody likes a burning sensation when making pee-pee, but this annoying and familiar little discomfort doesn’t top the list of symptoms one associates with ravaging illness and death.
 Life’s funny that way.

 “I thought it must just be a urinary tract infection,” Kerry says today.
 “I called my gynecologist and they just gave me a prescription for antibiotics over the phone.”
 Kerry took the meds for a week and called her doctor back.
 She was told to come into the office, where they did a urine test.
 Two days later they called her back and told her to head straight for an emergency room; there was blood in her urine and they didn’t know why.
 She went to the emergency room, feeling a little alarmed, and there she had a CT scan and underwent some blood tests.

 They gravely regaled Kerry with some medically obtuse chit-chat, the upshot of which was that she had “calcifications” in her bladder and they didn’t know why.
 “They told me to make an appointment with the urologist as soon as possible.”
 As soon as possible (a couple days later) she headed on over to the urologist, who produced one of those alarmingly tiny cameras that make tactical use of our orifi.
 He took a look-see at the inside of Kerry’s bladder.
-What he saw was, in his world, something of a commonplace, and he delivered himself of the news with the matter-of-factness of a seasoned deliverer of the verbal body-blow.
+What he saw was, in his world, something of a commonplace, and he unburdened himself of the news with the matter-of-factness of a seasoned deliverer of the verbal body blow.